zeynepsonmeez/credit-card-fraud-detection/README.md

 # Credit Card Fraud Detection

-## Overview
+## About the Project
-This project focuses on detecting fraudulent credit card transactions using machine learning techniques.
+In this project, I worked on detecting fraudulent credit card transactions using machine learning.

-This is my first end-to-end machine learning project, where I applied data analysis, preprocessing, and model evaluation techniques on a real-world dataset.
+This is my first end-to-end machine learning project where I went through the full process from data analysis to model evaluation.

 ---

 ## Dataset
-The dataset is from Kaggle and contains anonymized credit card transactions.
+The dataset comes from Kaggle and contains anonymized credit card transactions.

-It is highly imbalanced, with a very small percentage of fraud cases compared to normal transactions.
+It is highly imbalanced, meaning fraud cases are very rare compared to normal transactions.

-Dataset is not included in this repository due to size.
+(The dataset is not included due to its size.)

 ---

-## Problem
+## What I Did
-Detect fraudulent transactions in a highly imbalanced dataset.

-This is a challenging problem because traditional metrics like accuracy can be misleading.
+- Explored the dataset (EDA)
+- Checked class imbalance
+- Scaled features (Time, Amount)
+- Split data into train and test sets
+- Built classification models
+- Compared model performance

 ---

-## Approach
-- Exploratory Data Analysis (EDA)
-- Data preprocessing and feature scaling
-- Handling imbalanced data using class weights
-- Model training and evaluation
-- Model comparison

----

-## Models Used
+## Models
 - Logistic Regression
 - Random Forest

 ---

-## Evaluation Metrics
-- Precision
-- Recall
-- F1 Score
-- ROC-AUC

-Accuracy was not considered sufficient due to class imbalance.

----

 ## Results

-### Logistic Regression
+Logistic Regression:
-- High recall
+- Very high recall
 - Very low precision
-- Detects most fraud cases but produces many false positives
+- Catches most fraud cases but gives many false alarms

-### Random Forest
+Random Forest:
 - High precision
 - Lower recall
-- Produces fewer false positives but misses some fraud cases
+- Fewer false alarms but misses some fraud cases

 ---

-## Conclusion
+## Key Takeaway
 There is a trade-off between precision and recall in fraud detection.

+Depending on the goal:
-- Logistic Regression is better when the goal is to detect as many fraud cases as possible.
+- Use Logistic Regression to catch more fraud
-- Random Forest is better when the goal is to reduce false alarms.
+- Use Random Forest to reduce false positives

-The choice of model depends on the business objective.

 ---

-## Technologies
+## Tools Used
 - Python
 - Pandas
 - NumPy